datacarpentry/genomics-workshop/index.md

 with data so that they can get more done in less time, and with less pain.
-This workshop teaches data management and analysis for genomics research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality, perform variant calling, and connecting to and using cloud computing.
+This workshop teaches data management and analysis for genomics research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.